 will no not select the tables described above.

-in the arguments for the
+databases and, in the arguments for the

 --exclude-tables options, use the